Square Root calculation methods | square root formulas

 Ex.
 1: Find the square root of 7056.

 Step 2 : Leave the first two digits and take the next remaining digits.
-Here remaining number is ” 70″.
+Here the remaining number is ” 70″.

 Step 3 : Find the less square number for ” 70″ .